abhishekbhakat/claude-context/docs/getting-started/overview.md

 Uses Abstract Syntax Trees (AST) to intelligently split code into meaningful chunks that preserve context and structure.

 ### 🗄️ Scalable Architecture
-Integrates with Zilliz Cloud for scalable vector search, handling codebases of any size.
+Integrates with local LanceDB for scalable vector search, handling codebases of any size.

 ### 🛠️ Highly Customizable
 Configure file extensions, ignore patterns, embedding models, and search parameters to fit your specific needs.